ryb73/shmutex/README.md

 # shmutex
 Simple shared mutex (or read/write lock) for JS.
-Can optionally release locks upon resolution of a promise.
+Lock lifecycle can be encapsulated by a function call or a promise.

+Clients can request either an "exclusive" (write) or "shared" (read) lock.
+If an exclusive lock is held, no other locks can be acquired.
+If any read lock is held, other read locks can be acquired but no exclusive locks can be acquired.

+API:

+- `lock(func, exclusive = false)`
+  - Requests lock and fires `func` when the lock is acquired.
+If `func` returns a thenable, the lock will be released when the thenable resolves.
+Otherwise, the lock is released when `func` returns.
+- `read(func)`
+  - Alias for `lock(func)`
+- `write(func)`
+  - Alias for `lock(func, true)`

 Example: